The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

 Simon Community Northern Ireland

 The Ballymena facility provides temporary accommodation and the opportunity to learn new skills for approximately 22 homeless people per year.
-The Trust’s funding will see the installation of bedroom furniture, small fridges and blinds.
+The Trust’s funding saw the installation of bedroom furniture, small fridges and blinds.

 The Gallaher Trust works with a number of delivery partners which help to make a real difference to the lives of people living in the Ballymena area.